• ROENFR

 (2) The meeting is chaired by the president of CES or by a person designated by him from among the members of the Plenary.

-(3) The chairperson of the meeting, based on the attendance lists presented by ST, announces the presence and determines whether the meeting is with or without quorum.
+(3) The chairperson of the meeting, based on the attendance lists presented by ST, announces the presence and determines whether the meeting has a quorum or not.

 (4) If the quorum is not achieved during the meeting, only points of view regarding the draft normative acts on the agenda may be adopted.